-Until recently, the Council held two votes on the Budget Support Act, which is how most legislation is treated, but only one vote on the Budget Request Act.
-That was because the Budget Request Act had to be approved by the Congress as part of the federal budget.
 As a result of a budget autonomy referendum passed by voters in 2013, the Council now passes two different Budget Request Acts.
 The Local Budget Act covers the locally funded portion of the budget and automatically becomes law after a 30-day congressional review period.
 The Federal Portion Budget Request Act covers the federally funded portion of the DC budget, and still needs to go through congressional budget process.
 Read more about budget autonomy on page 16.

-The second votes on all three bills-the Local Budget Act, the Federal Portion Budget Request Act, and the Budget Support Act-are held in late May or early June, and the final budget then is submitted to the U.S. Congress for 30-day review.
+Like all DC legislation, the budget has a second vote, or "second reading."
+The second votes on all three bills-the Local Budget Act, the Federal Portion Budget Request Act, and the Budget Support Act-are held in late May or early June, and the final budget then is submitted to the U.S. Congress for a 30-day review.
+Notably, Congress very rarely changes anything.